packetflinger/opentdm/README.md

 # OpenTDM

 OpenTDM is an open source team deathmatch and duel mod for Quake II.
+Origially written by r1ch

 ## Client Commands
 `commands` Show available commands